WiserTogether/puppet-sudo/README.rst

 ==================

 Since the version 1.7.2 a new `#includedir` directive is available in sudoers.
-To keep backward compatibility with old sudo versions the `common::concatfilepart` definition is used.
-Some default distribution versions are defined in `sudo::params::majversion` but it is also possible to specify your own version in the global parameter `$sudo_version`
+To keep backward compatibility with old sudo versions the `common::concatfilepart` definition is used when the sudo version is too old.
+A custom fact is included that executes sudo -V and uses version comparison to determine whether to use concatfile or #include.
+This behavior can be overwritten by setting params::sudo_use_single_file if necessary.

 The definition `sudo::directive` provides a simple way to write sudo configurations parts.
 If you use a sudo version >= 1.7.2, the sudo directive part is validated via visudo and removed if syntax is not correct.

 ------------------
 Use